 Word webs are designed to teach the correct spelling of key vocabulary, their meanings and related words, to pre-teach students.
 They are very similar to mind maps and spider diagrams, can be colour-coded and labelled with pictures and symbols.

 The main objective of the Special Needs Policy is to assist any child who has a special educational need which is affecting his or her progress at school.
 The support for students with SEN is coordinated by the school’s SENCO (Special Educational Needs Coordinator) and it is their job to ensure that students with barriers to learning are identified, appropriate interventions implemented and their progress reviewed on a regular basis.
 Students with significant difficulties are supported by means of Individual Education Plans, which are reviewed and revised as appropriate on a regular basis and parents are informed.

-Currently there are approximately 19 students in school who have a Statement of Special Educational Need or an Education, Health and Care Plan (EHCP).
+Currently there are 15 students in school who have an Education, Health and Care Plan (EHCP).
 However, the needs of all students are constantly assessed by class teachers and the Learning Support Department and where need is identified, specialist staff will assist either by supporting the students in the classroom or by offering short or long term interventions geared to the needs of groups of students if appropriate.
-Teaching staff in the Learning Support Centre have specialist qualifications in teaching students with learning difficulties.
+Teaching staff in the Learning Support Centre have specialist qualifications in supporting students with learning difficulties.
 A team of trained Teaching Assistants support students across the age range and across the curriculum.
 Where other appropriate needs are identified, referrals are made to specialist advisors and outside agencies and parents are informed.